Patients & Families

 • Reduce the chances of cancer coming back

-• Reduce the symptoms of cancer, so the patient feels better and has a better quality of life
+• Reduce the symptoms of cancer, so you feel better and have a better quality of life

 Types of radiotherapy

-The most common form of radiotherapy is external beam radiotherapy.
-This is where a machine aims a source of high energy radiation at the cancerous cells.
-The radiation travels through the patient’s body to the area of cancer.
+The most common type of radiotherapy is external beam radiotherapy.
+This is where a machine, called a linear accelerator, aims high energy X-rays at the part of your body where the cancer has grown.

-Internal radiotherapy is where the radioactive source is put inside the body.
-This can be where a radioactive object is placed in, or close to, the tumour.
-Or when a radioactive liquid is absorbed by the cancer cells.
+Internal radiotherapy is where the radioactive source is put inside your body.
+A radioactive object is placed in, or close to, the tumour; or a radioactive liquid is absorbed by the cancer cells.

 Radiotherapy is good at treating common cancers.
-It can be used before or after surgery.
+You might have it before or after surgery or as a main treatment, depending on your diagnosis.

-Sometimes it is better for a patient to only have radiotherapy.
+Sometimes it is better to only have radiotherapy.
 This is because surgery can come with risks, and it can sometimes be safer not to operate.

-If a patient’s cancer is no longer curable, radiotherapy can still help.
+If your cancer is no longer curable, radiotherapy can still help.
 It does this by removing some of the pain and problems that cancer causes.

 For example, pain in the bones from the spread of cancer can be improved (60%) or even completely removed (25%) for patients (1).

-New technology in radiotherapy has made life better for many cancer patients.
+New technology in radiotherapy means it can be used to treat more cancers and make life better for many cancer patients.
 Treatments have become quicker, more accurate, and more effective.

 Understanding side effects

-Radiotherapy can cause side effects and late side effects.
+Radiotherapy can cause side effects during, after and a long time after treatment.
 It is important that every cancer patient understands what these might be and when they might happen.

-We have created a special section on our website where patients can learn more about side effects.
+We have created a dedicated section on our website where you can learn more about side effects.

-We encourage patients to speak to their team about side effects and ask lots of questions.
+We encourage you to speak to your team about side effects and ask lots of questions.

 1. The Challenges of Managing Bone Pain in Cancer – PMC (nih.gov)